 We are wired for homeostasis.
 Our bodies don’t want to change.

 Hunger is driven by a combination of psychological and physiological factors.

 Our external environments can influence our hunger levels.
 Our internal environments can too.

-The smell of fresh bread and croissants, or feelings of boredom or sadness can all have an influence on your hunger levels.
+The smell of fresh bread and croissants, or feelings of boredom or sadness can all influence your hunger levels.

 Take leptin and ghrelin, two hormones that are associated with hunger.
-The former decreases hunger, whilst the latter increases hunger.
+The former decreases hunger, while the latter increases hunger.

 Layer these factors on top of one another and there’s a complicated mixture of factors involved in your hunger levels.

 Hunger – what do we do?

 With that in mind, what steps can you take to ensure hunger doesn’t become the bump in the road for you?